 Florida Gators 'pause' football activities after positive coronavirus tests

-GAINESVILLE - The University of Florida has suspended its football activities after five of its players test positive for COVID-19 just days before the Gators are set to take on LSU.
+GAINESVILLE - The University of Florida has suspended its football activities after more than a dozen team members reportedly tested positive for COVID-19 just days before the Gators are set to take on LSU.

 The school confirmed Tuesday that it had five new positive cases among its athletics department, all of them involving football players.
-The Gators released the following statement just hours later.
+The Associated Press is reporting that 19 total members of the team tested positive.

+AP source confirms Payton’s report.
+19 is indeed the number of positives from Tuesday morning testing https://t.co/KPJOgjTa4d— Mark Long (@APMarkLong) October 13, 2020

 "The University of Florida football team has experienced an increase in positive COVID tests among players this week.
 Out of an abundance of caution, team activities are paused as of Tuesday afternoon.